Edwardzzz-c/pytrak/README.md

 - **Device not found**: Check USB permissions and device connection
 - **Import error**: Make sure the module is in your Python path (`export PYTHONPATH=$(pwd)`)
 - **Permission denied**: Run the build script to set up USB permissions, then restart your terminal
-- **Build script exits early**: This is normal if USB permissions need to be set up - restart your terminal and run the script again
+- **Build script restarts**: This is normal if USB permissions need to be set up - the script automatically restarts with proper permissions